-“I knew who God was, I knew who Jesus was.
+“I knew who Jesus was.
 But, I didn’t know what it meant to follow Jesus.”

 As a child, Amber Veith attended church regularly with her mom and her brother.
 She remembers enjoying listening to the sermons.
 She remembers the Bible that her grandmother gave her.
 She also remembers that Jesus stayed at church.
 Her family didn’t talk about Jesus at home.

 When Amber was twelve, her parents divorced and, soon after, she stopped going to church.
 She watched her parents date other people, and a new normal settled in.
 “They both had live-in boyfriends and girlfriends,” says Amber.
 “Obviously, my parents cared for us, but I don’t know that they thought about how their dating would impact us.
 I know it definitely twisted my view on marriage and relationships.”

 Amber grew up and got married.
 For her, marriage was the means to happiness—the next step to a full life—but, things soon started to fall apart.
 “It was an unhealthy marriage.
 Co-dependent,” says Amber.
 “I don’t know that I even had a real understanding of what I wanted.
 Of what he wanted.”

 Amber’s husband was not a believer.
 He did not believe in God or Jesus, or even the concept of a sovereign power in your life.
 Amber still felt a desire to know Jesus, and she wanted that for her daughter as well.
 She remembers sitting on the floor of their living room, pregnant with their daughter, and asking him what it would look like to talk to their child about God and about Jesus.

 “I always felt the Lord’s protection in my life, but I knew that I didn’t have a real relationship with Jesus—I didn’t even know what that looked like,” says Amber.
 It was something that she and her husband did not agree on.